 Give yourself time.
 Remember, Rome was never built in a day.

 Trading success is no different.

-I truly hope this video helps you in your quest to become the trader and investor you want to be.
+I truly hope this helps you in your quest to become the trader and investor you want to be.